 - Death benefit proceeds are exempt from income taxation

-There are a number of pitfalls and situations that could subject life insurance proceeds to taxation.
+Some pitfalls and situations could subject life insurance proceeds to taxation.

-Employer-owned life insurance is subject to taxation unless it meets certain notice and consent requirements before the policy is issued, and if certain exceptions apply.
+Employer-owned life insurance is subject to taxation unless it meets specific notice and consent requirements before the policy is issued and if certain exceptions apply.

 The Pension Protection Act of 2006 is worth reading as it contains related information.

-Here’s another great Prudential guide for employer-owned life insurance.
+Here’s another excellent Prudential guide for employer-owned life insurance.